 - Interpersonal Therapy: Commonly used to treat dysthymia and depression, this therapy focuses on improving communication with others and oneself.

 Don’t let a substance use disorder ruin your life.
-If you’re seeking substance abuse counseling services or want to find out more about treatment at The Recovery Village, help is a phone call 352.771.2700 away.
-Reach out today to get started on the road to healing.
+If you’re seeking substance abuse counseling services or want to find out more about treatment at The Recovery Village, help is a phone call away.
+Reach out today at 352.771.2700 to get started on the road to healing.